Zhongbf/typora/英文/Peppa Pig 第一季.md

 Peppa and George are playing in the garden.
 To me George!
 You threw the ball too hard, George!

 So the rules say, I win!
 Now it’s my turn.
 I win agian!
-Peppa, George.
+Peppa, George. （the rule say:按照规则来说）

 Today your big ==cousin==, Chloe is coming to visit!
 Yilll!
 Cousin Chloe!

 George, Chloe is a big girl, like me.
-So, don’t be sad if she finds you to0 little to play with.
+So, don’t be sad if she finds you too little to play with.

-I’m sure Chloe will play with both of you.
-Chloe is here!
+I’m sure Chloe will play with both of you（你们两个都/you twou也可以）.
+Chloe is here! （确实什么：I’m sure ....）

 Aunty Pig has ==brought== Chloe to ==spend== the day at Peppa’s 	house.
 Chloe is Peppa and George’s cousin.

 Chloe is a bit ==older== than Peppa and George.
 Hello, Chloe.
 Hello, Peppa.
 Hello George.
 See you later.

 Do you want to play a game?
 Yes!
 Let’s play “Catch!”
 Peppa loves playing  “Catch”.

 Do you still play “Catch”?
 That’s a game for little children.

-Oh, We only play “Catch” because George likes it.
+Oh, We only play “Catch” because George likes it.（only/lust... because.....：因为才....）

 Ok, Let’s play it for George.
 Do you play with the proper rules or the bady rules?
 Proper rules!